 Trans pupils: summary of legal rights

-Understand your school's legal responsibilities around supporting pupils who identify as trans, so you can make sure it's compliant.
+Understand your school's legal responsibilities around supporting pupils who identify as trans or who are questioning their gender, so you can make sure it's compliant.

 School types: AllSchool phases: AllRef: 5639